ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_incrementalEncoder/uz_incrementalEncoder.rst

   If ``drive_pole_pair`` is not ``0`` and not an integer multiple of increments per turn, the initialization of the driver fails with an assertion.

 Rotational speed
-  Calculates the rotational speed of the drive by counting rising edges of the A-lane in combination with an oversampling mechanism and subsequent filtering of the speed signal in the IP-Core.
+  Calculates the rotational speed of the drive by counting the time between rising edges of the A-lane in combination with an speed-dependent oversampling mechanism and subsequent filtering of the speed signal in the IP-Core.

 Direction of rotation
   Determines the direction of the rotation (clockwise / counterclockwise)